 Jeff served as an associate editor for the Tubists Universal Brotherhood Association Journal from 1982 to 1991 and is the author of several professional articles in the fields of music and education.
 In September of 1994 he was hired by Fairfax County Public Schools as a school administrator.
 In 2001 he was selected to manage and oversee the principal selection process for the entire school system which ranks 10th largest in the nation.
 He advanced to the position of coordinator of administrative employment in 2005 and served in that capacity until his retirement in 2010.

-Jeff has one daughter, Amanda, and lives in Fairfax Station with his wife, Mary.
+Jeff has one daughter, Amanda, and lives in Haymarket, VA with his wife, Mary.
 He currently serves as manager of the Virginia Grand Military Band and performs as a member of the tuba section.